 What Goes Well With Tenderstem Broccoli?

-Serve this side dish with meat, poultry and fish.
+Serve this great side dish with meat, poultry and fish.
 We absolutely love it with:

 - Smoked Cheese & Chicken Risotto with Dukkah